codersguild/System-Design/README.md

 ##### I complied and collected some of the articles as a part of doing ```CS654A``` Course at ```IIT Kanpur``` for a fantastic course on ```Advanced Software Architecture``` taught by ```Prof. Dr. T. V. Prabbhakar```.

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
 We will keep updating this posting from time to time.
+[Awesome Resource](https://github.com/binhnguyennus/awesome-scalability)

 ## More Content Comming !!